This post may contain affiliate links. Read my full disclosure policy.

-The fish is seared with the skin on- giving it a nice crispness, but if skin is not your thing, simply buy it without.
+Here, the fish is seared with the skin on- giving it a nice crispness, but if skin is not your thing, simply buy it without.

 A delicious recipe for Meyer lemon risotto topped with seared white fish and drizzled with a flavorful lemon herb sauce, called gremolata.

-- 2 tablespoons butter or oil
+- 2 tablespoons butter or olive oil

 - 1 cup white onion, finely diced

-- 2 cups aborio rice
+- 1 cups aborio rice

-- 1 cup white wine
+- 1/2 cup white wine

-- 2 meyer lemons, juice and zest
+- 1–2 meyer lemons, juice and zest

 - 1/2 cup chopped Italian parsley